We’ve all heard a Zen kōan or two during our lives, including the shortened version of this one:

 “Are you not pleased with my designs, master?”

-The teacher responds, “If the fall is inevitable, should we not accelerate it?”
+The teacher responds, “If the fall is inevitable, should we not facilitate it?”

 A teacher and student are walking in the woods.
 They reach a field just as a red-tailed hawk swoops down and snatches up a mouse, carries it to a dead tree, and starts immediately to consume it.
 After silently watching for a moment, the student turns to his teacher and asks,